A visitor's visa allows you to stay in Norway or other countries in the Schengen area for up to 90 days over a period of 180 days.

 All the Schengen countries represented in Bangkok have agreed to only accept health insurance issued by Thai companies that have signed the Schengen Area Code of Conduct.
 If insurance is bought outside of Thailand, it is the applicant’s responsibility to provide documentation to prove that the policy is in compliance with the Schengen requirements.
 Some insurance policies bought outside of Thailand have insufficient validity.

 The following Thai companies have signed the Code of Conduct.
 The choice of a particular insurance provider is up to the applicant.
-Most travel agencies that issue plane tickets, are also agents for some of these insurance companies.

 Online registration and payment